DevLuDaley/BE-hoop-drills/README.md

 # BE-Hoop-Drills

-* backend of the Hoop Drills App

-# BE-Workout-Hero
-BE-Workout-Hero is the backend rails-only api repo supplying data to the Workout Hero app.
+BE-Hoop-Drills is the backend rails-only api repo supplying data to the Hoop Drills App.

 ## Installation